One Month in Italy – Our Itinerary

 We made a quick stop in Pisa on our way to Florence to see the Leaning Tower.
 As we walked through town, it was obvious that we really weren’t missing anything else.
 Thus, we did not feel bad about not spending more time there.
 I’m sure Pisa is a lovely town, but we had other towns that we were more interested in seeing.

 Florence is by far our favorite “big” city in Italy.
 The art and beauty of the entire town are just magical.
-We found what ended up being our favorite restaurant, Trattoria Antica di Tito, not far from our Bed & Breakfast.
-Grant REALLY enjoyed the Beef Florentine!
+We found what ended up being our favorite restaurant, Antica Trattoria da Tito, not far from our Bed & Breakfast.
+Grant REALLY enjoyed the Steak Florentine!

 Florence skyline at dusk